-14.18 Cutaneous Squamous Cell Carcinoma
+14.17 Cutaneous Squamous Cell Carcinoma

-The efficacy of KEYTRUDA was investigated in patients with recurrent or metastatic cSCC enrolled in KEYNOTE-629 (NCT03284424), a multicenter, multi-cohort, non-randomized, open-label trial.
+The efficacy of KEYTRUDA was investigated in patients with recurrent or metastatic cSCC or locally advanced cSCC enrolled in KEYNOTE-629 (NCT03284424), a multicenter, multi-cohort, non-randomized, open-label trial.
 The trial excluded patients with autoimmune disease or a medical condition that required immunosuppression.